 GeneCards Summary for DCLRE1C Gene

 DCLRE1C (DNA Cross-Link Repair 1C) is a Protein Coding gene.
-Diseases associated with DCLRE1C include Omenn Syndrome and Severe Combined Immunodeficiency With Sensitivity To Ionizing Radiation.
-Among its related pathways are DNA Double-Strand Break Repair and DNA Double Strand Break Response.
+Diseases associated with DCLRE1C include Severe Combined Immunodeficiency With Sensitivity To Ionizing Radiation and Omenn Syndrome.
+Among its related pathways are Primary immunodeficiency and DNA Double Strand Break Response.
 Gene Ontology (GO) annotations related to this gene include 5'-3' exonuclease activity and single-stranded DNA endodeoxyribonuclease activity.
 An important paralog of this gene is DCLRE1B.